Study Areas & Computer Rooms

 There is one quiet reading room at the Asia Library.
 It is located in the back of the library.

 There are two quiet reading rooms available at the LUX Library.
 One is located on the mezzanine floor, which you can reach from the second floor of the library (see the map), and one on the lower floor.
 For those who prefer a quiet room to work in without the distraction of laptops, use the room on the lower floor.
-There are also works of fiction, books about literature, (800-899) and folios in this room.

 At SOL Library there are three quiet reading rooms: One is located on the second floor and two on the third floor.
 For those who would prefer a quiet room to work in without the distraction of laptops, use the laptop free room on the third floor.

-Computers and computer rooms
+Computers and Computer rooms

 There are student computers placed around each of our three libraries.
 Only at the SOL Library there are computer rooms, which you, who are a student or employee at the Joint Faculties of Humanities and Theology, can enter with your LU card.